pippinbarr/cart253/topics/functions/functions-with-parameters.md

 ## Functions for modularity

-We have written a program that draws a sun, and we've been nice and organized and broken out the sun into a function:
+Here's a program that draws a sun.
+We've been nice and organized and broken out the sun drawing part into a function:

 ```javascript
 function setup() {